onehilltech/ember-cli-google/README.md

 # ember-cli-google

-Ember add-on that integrates Google services and components into EmberJS.
+Ember add-on that integrates Google services and components into an EmberJS application.

 ## Features